WinLua/bin/README.md

 If you are looking for an excellent Integrated Development Environment (IDE) akin to Visual Studio for Lua - repleat with tons of samples and tutorials - then please download and support https://studio.zerobrane.com.
 This project and ZeroBrane are not configured to work togther out of the box, but ZeroBrane is configurable.
 See https://studio.zerobrane.com/doc-general-preferences (Interpreter Path).
 Either way, it probably won't make a difference to you.
 ZeroBrane comes installed with a wide range of "Lua flavours" including the currentn version.

 *The WinLua project is not a replacement for ZeroBrane.
-WinLua is about bog-standard Lua as God intended it [1].*
+WinLua is about bog-standard Lua.*

 ## Okay, I've installed Lua.
 What Next?